Sponsor Update 2016 (Part II): Community Waste Management in Amed

 13 August 2016 – Trash Hero Ban Krut

-On the occasion of Ban Krut’s celebration for the Queens Birthday, Trash Hero Ban Krut won an award for doing something sustainable for it’s community.
+On the occasion of the Thai Queen’s Birthday, Trash Hero Ban Krut won an award for their sustainable actions in their community.
 The official statement reads:

-“Ban Krut municipality proudly presents to Trash Hero Ban Krut our recognition for conducting good deeds example an setting a good example for our society.
+“Ban Krut municipality proudly presents to Trash Hero Ban Krut our recognition for conducting good deeds and setting a good example for our society.
 Granted on the 12th day of August 2016 by Thongchai Petchsakulthong, Mayor of Ban Krut”

-Proud to be honored, 12 Heroes representing all the past, current, and future Trash Heroes of Ban Krut joined the parade, which started at the train station and ended at the tessaban.
+Proud to be honoured, 12 Heroes representing all the past, current, and future Trash Heroes of Ban Krut joined the official birthday parade, which started at the train station and ended at the town hall.
 See more information about this chapter here.

 read more